Worst-Case Services and State-Based Scheduling: Worst-Case Services

 \begin{definition} {\it For a flow with $b$ tasks left unserved in its buffer, $\bs\psi: \mb{U} \ua b \rightarrow \mb{U}$ is a \textbf{worst-case service} if

 The flow is said to be guaranteed worst-case service $\bs\psi$ if

 } \end{definition}

-Since $\bs\psi$ is conditioned on $b$ according to this definition, whenever we refer to $\bs\psi$, we implicitly refer to the pair, $(\bs\psi, b)$.
-As illustrated in Figure \ref{F:Bounds}, to guarantee $\bs\psi$, $\bs{d}$ must lie between $\bs{q}$ and $\bs\psi(\bs{q})$.
+Subject to (\ref{E:WCSDef}), a worst-case service $\bs\psi$ is simply a map between all queued arrival vectors and their corresponding worst-case departure vectors.
+Since $\bs\psi$ is conditioned on $b$, whenever we refer to $\bs\psi$, we implicitly refer to the pair, $(\bs\psi, b)$.
+As illustrated in Fig.~\ref{F:Bounds}, to guarantee $\bs\psi$, $\bs{d}$ must lie between $\bs{q}$ and $\bs\psi(\bs{q})$.
 This is impossible unless (\ref{E:WCSDef}) holds because otherwise, (\ref{E:vecArrival}) and (\ref{E:WCSDef+}) would contradict each other.

-Subject to this rather natural constraint, (\ref{E:WCSDef}), a worst-case service is but an arbitrary map between all queued arrival vectors and their corresponding worst-case departure vectors.
-In principle, to specify a worst-case service, we need only create a table that specifies $\bs\psi(\bs{q})$ for each $\bs{q}$.
-This is not practical in general because such a table would contain an uncountably infinite number of entries.
+To specify a worst-case service, we need only identify an acceptable $\bs\psi(\bs{q})$ for each $\bs{q}\in\mb{U} \ua b$.
+This is not practical in general because $\mb{U} \ua b$ is uncountably infinite.
 Nonetheless, the theoretical possibility of specifying services so broadly itself makes it possible for us to frame the question of ``What to guarantee?" in a most general way.